rauhryan/skipping_stones_repo/readme.md

 # Skipping stones

-Welcome to the test repo for my github powered task board
+How to set up YOUR repo

 First create a label called